hrr7-Apollo/hrr7-Apollo/README.md

 ## Minimum features for complete product
 <ul>
-<li>ability to start a new game - DONE</li>
+<li>ability to start a new game</li>
-<li>be able to complete challenges (code blocks?) in text field - DONE</li>
+<li>be able to complete challenges (code blocks?) in text field</li>
-<li>score based on time completed in (for each level and accumulated for this session) (have a base points number that you get for completing the level, and you get extra points for completing it faster) (current total score visible on the game screen) - DONE</li>
+<li>score based on time completed in (for each level and accumulated for this session) (have a base points number that you get for completing the level, and you get extra points for completing it faster) (current total score visible on the game screen)</li>
-<li>database that holds leaderboard info of highest current scores - DONE</li>
+<li>levels of increasing difficulty</li>
-<li>page/view for leaderboard (possibly shown to the player after completing each level) - DONE</li>
+<li>database that holds leaderboard info of highest current scores</li>

-<li>levels of increasing difficulty - TO DO</li>
+<li>page/view for leaderboard (possibly shown to the player after completing each level)</li>
 </ul>

 ## Would be nice